richardlett/GALATIC/README.md

 			::call(Selection<MultiplyCall<DataType>>(call), scheduling_traits.Threads, scheduling_traits.BlocksPerMp, scheduling_traits.NNZPerThread, scheduling_traits.InputElementsPerThreads, scheduling_traits.RetainElementsPerThreads, scheduling_traits.MaxChunksToMerge, scheduling_traits.MaxChunksGeneralizedMerge, scheduling_traits.MergePathOptions, (int)Debug_Mode);
 ```
 This expanding template will instantiate variants of `MultiplyCall` with the parameters specified in `EnumOption<Start, End, Step>`, so each EnumOption describes all the possible values for a certain property and all different configurations will be instantiated (e.g. BlocksPerMP with `EnumOption<3, 4, 1,` will instantiate the template call with BlocksPerMP=3 and BlocksPerMP=4)

+These parametsers may require adjusting for optimal performance, or to just run if your semiring is especially large.

 ---
 # FAQ